keano-robinson/react-star-rating/README.md

 - `StarRating` can pass user ratings to parent component through its `clickHandler` function.
 When `StarRating` is clicked, the `clickHandler` function is called with the user's rating and the total number of 'stars' of the `StarRating` component (i.e. `clickHandler(rating, totalStars)`).
 Supplying a `clickHandler` method to `StarRating` will give you access to these parameters from a parent, React component.

 ## <a id="example"></a>Example:
 Here is the code that was used to produce the demo.
 This shows the content of App.js.
 The file structure of the project is as shown in [GitHub](https://github.com/keano-robinson/react-star-rating) repository.
+A live demo of this example can be viewed [here](https://react-star-rating-demo.netlify.app).

 ``` javascript
 import React, { useState } from "react";